 WHEREAS, Charles Evers leaves to cherish his memory and carry on his legacy 10 children: Patricia Evers Murchison, Carolyn Evers Cockrell (Charles), Velma Charlene Evers Kreel (Nicholas), Rachel Evers Allen (Willie), Sheila Evers Blackmon (Gus), Yvonne Evers, Wanda Evers, Carlos Evers (Carla), Cheryl Brown (Juan) and Tekita Thomas (Will); 24 grandchildren, 26 great-grandchildren, and a host of nieces and nephews; and

 WHEREAS, we pay tribute and cherish fondly the memory of this most dedicated and public-spirited citizen of Mississippi, who will be missed by all who were fortunate to have known him:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby commend the life and pay tribute to the memory of entrepreneur, civil rights activist and politician James Charles Evers and extend the sympathy of the Senate to his bereaved family.

-BE IT FURTHER RESOLVED, That a copy of this resolution be presented to Flo Beck and her family, and her teacher M.S.
-McFeeters of Mooreville High School, and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of James Charles Evers and made available to the Capitol Press Corps.